 A transformational leader focuses on continual learning.
 They expect and encourage team members to do the same by exploring new ways of working and completing tasks.

 These behaviours can be measured through 360 degree leadership assessments, using feedback from team members, managers, and peers to identify any areas for improvement in transformational leadership skills.
-This ongoing process helps build and improve skills and ensures that transformational leaders are continually learning and growing.
+This ongoing process helps build and improve skills through transformational leadership coaching and ensures that leaders are continually learning and growing.

 Getting started with transformational leadership